How to Add Lines (Set Borders) in Excel & Google Sheets

 Set Borders From the Ribbon

-A border is a line around a cell or range of cells.
-You can use it to emphasize certain data, separate different sections, etc. Worksheets in Excel are often full of information, so setting borders is useful in drawing attention to important information and making your spreadsheet look more organized and presentable.
+A border is a line – set over the gridline – around a cell or range of cells.
+You can use it to emphasize certain data, separate different sections, etc. Worksheets are often full of information, so setting borders is useful in drawing attention to important information and making your spreadsheet look more organized and presentable.
 The fastest way to make borders in Excel is to use one of the preset options from the Ribbon.

-1. First, select a cell or a range of cells where you want to add borders (in this example A1:C1).
+- First, select the cell or range where you want to add borders (in this example A1:C1).

-4. From the drop-down menu choose the border type you want to apply.
+- From the drop-down menu, choose the border type you want to apply.

-5. To apply a line color other than the default, choose the desired Line Color under Draw Borders and then select the border type.
+- To apply a line color other than the default, choose the desired Line Color under Draw Borders, and then select the border type.

-Now you have borders around the cell or range of cells you selected (in this example, A1:C1).
+Now you have borders around the cell or range of cells you selected (here, A1:C1).

 Set Borders – Format Cells Dialog Box